rapidsai/raft/docs/source/build.md

 ### Header-only C++

 `build.sh` uses [rapids-cmake](https://github.com/rapidsai/rapids-cmake), which will automatically download any dependencies which are not already installed.
-It's important to note that while all the headers will be installed and available, some parts of the RAFT API depend on libraries like CUTLASS, which will need to be explicitly enabled in `build.sh`.

 The following example will download the needed dependencies and install the RAFT headers into `$INSTALL_PREFIX/include/raft`.
 ```bash